Long tail keyword research is about finding descriptive keyword phrases.

 - Enter the URL of your competitor’s site and click check backlinks.

 For example, the keyword phrase “rose scented candles”‘ gets roughly 210 searches.
 If I type into Google the keyword phrase “rose scented candles” (use the quotes) then select one of the first five search entries and type that address into backlinkwatch, I can see for example, that the #4 result on Google for that keyword phrase has less than 60 inbound links.

 (at the time of this writing you may see different results.)

-If I can get at least that many inbound links to my site for that keyword phrase, do proper on page keyword optimization, and get a few inbound links from other sites, I have a pretty good chance of ranking on the first page of Google for that keyword phrase.
+If I can get at least that many inbound links to my site for that keyword phrase and variations of that phrase, I have a much better chance of ranking on the first page of Google for that keyword phrase.

-Remember, search engines rank web pages, not websites, so optimize each of your web pages separately for your long tail keywords.
-Research carefully the words you choose making sure that you’re not simply using good descriptive keywords, but that you are also using relevant keywords.
+Remember, search engines rank web pages, not websites, so optimize each of your web pages separately for the long tail keywords that are the most descriptive as well as highly relevant.

 Photo courtesy of imagerymajestic and freedigitalphotos.net